GoogleCloudPlatform/java-docs-samples/bigtable/use-cases/fraudDetection/README.md

 **Changing the Dataset**

 The following steps are needed to change the dataset:
-1) Replace the demographics and historical datasets in terraform/datasets/training_data.
+1) Replace the metadata and historical datasets in terraform/datasets/training_data.
 2) Train an ML model using the new dataset, and follow the steps above for replacing the ML model.
-3) Add the new fields to CustomerDemographics, and TransactionDetails classes.
+3) Add the new fields to CustomerMetadata, and TransactionDetails classes.
 4) Potentially, change the AggregatedData class to generate a new feature vector based on the new dataset.